banool/pycon-au-2019/README.md

 Btw, to copy code snippets into Keynote, you can do the following:
 - Open Terminal (Terminal.app, not iTerm 2).
 - Open your code in vim.
 Get yourself a nice theme with a black background.
 - Increase the size of the text.
-I got it to where it would paste into Keynote as size 48 font.
+I got it to where it would paste into Keynote as size 48 Menlo font.
 - Copy the code into a text box in Keynote.
 Put a black box behind the text.